 Paraiso F1 is a heavy yielding variety, its 10 inch long fruit will mature in 59 days.
 For something more unusual, Poona Kheera is an Indian variety.
 With attractive, golden skin the fruit of this variety is crisp and juicy.
 Another reliably productive plant, it will begin to fruit within 50 days, and can climb to heights of about 6ft.

 Lemon Cucumber produces sweet, small, yellow fruit that can be eaten fresh or pickled.
-Diva also doesn’t require pollination.
+Diva is parthenocarpic which means it doesn’t require pollination.
 A popular variety because it is disease resistant and a reliable producer, it takes 58 days to mature.

 Suyo, Salad Bush, Burpless, Early Pik, Sweet Success and Liberty are also all popular varieties for planting in container gardens.